 How the New Researchers Sessions interacts with the main conference

 All delegates of the New Researchers Sessions are invited to attend the plenary sessions of the main conference.
 You will also have plenty of opportunities to network with established researchers and practitioners during refreshment and lunch breaks.
 We have in the past also given NRS delegates a ‘wildcard’ to attend one of the sessions at the main conference.

 If you want to attend more than one session, you will need to register for the main conference and pay the main conference fee.
 More information about this is available on the main conference page.

 Submitting an abstract

-If you submit a full paper by a deadline yet to be set it will be considered for the New Researchers Prize which includes an award of £100.
+If you submit a full paper by a deadline of the 20th August it will be considered for the Duncan Scott New Researchers Prize which includes an award of £100.
 Your paper should:

 - include a literature review